tai-studio/steroids-ugens/README.md

 You may want to manually specify the install location in the first step to point it at your SuperCollider extensions directory: add the option `-DCMAKE_INSTALL_PREFIX=/path/to/extensions`.

-It's expected that the SuperCollider repo is cloned at `../supercollider` relative to this repo.
-If it's not: add the option `-DSC_PATH=/path/to/sc/source`.
+It's expected that the SuperCollider repository is cloned at `../supercollider` relative to this repo.
+If it's not, add the option `-DSC_PATH=/path/to/sc/source` to the initial cmake command.

 ### Developing

-Use the command in `regenerate` to update CMakeLists.txt when you add or remove files from the project.
-You don't need to run it if you only change the contents of existing files.
-You may need to edit the command if you add, remove, or rename plugins, to match the new plugin paths.
+Use the command in `regenerate` to update `CMakeLists.txt` when you add or remove files from the project.
+You do not need to run it if you only change the contents of existing files.
+You may need to edit the command if you add, remove, or rename plugins to match the new plugin paths.
 Run the script with `--help` to see all available options.